murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 # Optional Reading

 ## Dungeon Crawling
-When the player characters move through a dungeon, or a dungeon-like environment, they follow of cyclical process of exploring and searching: the **Dungeon Cycle**.
-A Dungeon Cycle takes an unspecified amount of time, but for purposes of time-keeping for effect durations is considered to last for 10 minutes.

-Each Dungeon Cycle, the characters can move, explore, search, or rest in the dungeon, with the following sequence of play:
+When the characters explore a dungeon or a dungeon-like environment, they follow a cyclical process: the **Dungeon Cycle**.
+Each Dungeon Cycle, the characters can choose to move, explore, search, or rest in the dungeon, with the following sequence of play:

 1. The GM describes the current environment and rehashes the party's situation, giving any pertinent information that is immediately noticeable to the characters.
 2. The players each declare what activity their characters will be doing during the Cycle.
 Examples of common activities are: